CumulusNetworks/docs/content/cumulus-netq-412/More-Documents/NetQ-CLI-Reference-Manual/install.md

 type: nojsscroll
 ---

 You can install NetQ with a single command or you can perform the individual steps using multiple commands.
 Generally, using the single command option is *strongly recommended*.
 However, the individual commands can be useful for troubleshooting the installation process when it fails.
+Refer to the {{<link title="Install the NetQ System" text="installation page for your deployment model">}} for step-by-step instructions.

 You can use these commands only after bootstrapping the physical server or VM.
 Refer to {{<link title="bootstrap" text="netq bootstrap">}}.